Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 - Here is how the MQTTUI screen will show the data:
 ![alt text](./images/DataFromLoRaWANBrokerIsPostedToMQTTTopic.png)

-### Step 6 - Bulding Data pipeline using Azure IoT Operations
+### Step 6 - Building Data pipeline using Azure IoT Operations

 #### Check list before building

-- LWN-Simulator is depoyed and running.
+- LWN-Simulator is deployed and running.
 - MQTTClient is deployed and running.
 - Broker listener and port forwarder has been established.
 - LoRaWAN custom broker is up and running.